metacpan/metacpan-cpan-extracted/distros/G/Geo-Gpx/README.md

 ## `TO_JSON`

-For compatability with [JSON](https://metacpan.org/pod/JSON) modules.
+For compatibility with [JSON](https://metacpan.org/pod/JSON) modules.
 Converts this object to a hash with keys that correspond to the above methods.
 Generated ala:

     my %json = map { $_ => $self->$_ }